 Students may repeat, without limitation, an undergraduate course for the purpose of raising the course grade.
 Only the highest grade will be calculated in the GPA.
 All grades will appear on the official transcript.

-Students must also adhere to any repeat policy standards established by their School or specific method of earning credit.
+Students must also adhere to any repeat policy standards established by their School.